 What makes the Lancehead a substantially different experience is the ambidextrous design, it won’t matter if you are left or right-handed, the Lancehead will fit like a pea in a pot.

-The mouse is fairly ergonomic and has textured rubber down the sides for added comfort and grip.
+The mouse is reasonably ergonomic and has textured rubber down the sides for added comfort and grip.

 Performance is not all about specifications, and that is why the addition of the mechanical buttons are such a welcomed feature.
 This gives it such incredible tactile feedback and makes sure that you feel utterly in control.